Harshavardhan123455/JobbyApp/README.md

 * OnClick of job user can get more info about that specified job.

 ### Technical
-* Heroku Deployed Single page responsive web application.
+* Netlify Deployed Single page responsive web application.
 * Implemented different routes like login, home, jobs, job details using react components, lists, hooks,event handlers.
 * Persisted user login in system by storing the jwt token in one of client side storage mechanisam cookies.